dzackgarza/Notes/Obsidian/zettelkasten/Workshops/Algebra/Week 1/Algebra Week 2 Finite Group Theory.md

 ## Topics

-- Special types of groups, the symmetric group, p-groups
+- Series of groups
+	- Solvable,
+	- Simple,
+	- Nilpotent;
-- Series of groups, solvable, simple, nilpotent; Jordan-Holder theorem
+- The Jordan-Holder theorem
+- Group actions,
+	- Orbit-stabilizer
-- Group actions, orbit-stabilizer, class equation,
+	- The class equation,
-- Cayley representation, permutation representation
+- The Cayley representation,
--
+- The permutation representation

 ## Review Exercises